expo21xx/nxconfig/README.md

 - `bool`
 - `time.Duration`

-More types will be added in future.
+More types will be added in future on a *need to implement* basis.